Demitsi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that lists environmental varialbes
+A script that lists all local and environmental variables and functions